technbuzz/100-days-of-code/log.md

 **Thoughts** Working on the portfolio.
 Not directly related to code because most of the time spend in wireframing.
 One thing I did learned we should not spend much time and energy for low fidelity wireframes.
 I went through moqups, mocking bird and many other tools but finally sticked with wireframe.cc

 **Link(s) to work** Worked Locally

+### Day 5: February 14, 2017 - Tuesday

+**Today's Progress**: Portfolio

+**Thoughts** Contiinued Working on the portfolio.
+Started working on setting up the workflow.
+Switched from gulp-sass to gulp-ruby-sass which does requires the ruby,gem.
+Because it is faster.

+**Link(s) to work** Worked Locally